gmkung/kleros-scout-ai-benchmarking-tool/README.md

-# Kleros Scout - AI-curation benchmarking tool
+# Kleros Scout - AI benchmarking tool

 This repository contains tools for evaluating contract metadata tagging accuracy, with a specific focus on comparing predictions against ground truth data established from the decentralized curation process from Kleros Scout (klerosscout.eth.limo).